Lessons Learned or More Tutoring Needed?

 Inside the house, bustling with young life, busyness was the norm.
 The birth of a second child can be a hectic time, especially when the older sibling decides his lessons learned in potty training were frivolous because now ’his attention’ was shared with a younger brother.

 Truly, the lesson of the underwear was learned and applied to that problem but the ‘overall math’ in the clothing equation eluded this genius.
 I do not banter that term around loosely.
-My husband’s gene helped spawn three sons with IQ’s bigger than their britches.
-Yet, only one of them knows what a hamper is used for; the other two lean to their dad’s side.
+My husband’s gene helped spawn three sons with IQs bigger than their britches.
+Yet, only one of them knows what a hamper is used for; the other two lean towards their dad’s side.

 I returned to work outside the home.
-My youngest being three months and his brother three years when they were thrown into the daycare pool.
+My youngest was three months and his brother was three years old when they were thrown into the daycare pool.
 They had found a ‘soft touch’ in their caregiver who was a beacon in the everlasting white out.

 My husband had now decided the best place for the dirty remains of his shedding was to the left of the entrance to our bedroom closet.
 Made sense to him because that unknown maw of the wicker named Hamper would injure him if he neared it, so shedding must be done at least half a room away.